AM Shift Supervisor

 Trying to remember to put everything on, but I am starting to get into a routine.
 Also just adapting to the shift work, it’s something I have never done before, but I am finding a few days in, it’s becoming pretty easy.
-When I first walked in, the COO met me, kitted me up with all my safety gear and then took me for a tour of the factory.
+When I first walked in, they met me, kitted me up with all my safety gear and then took me for a tour of the factory.
 It was a bit hard to hear at first with earmuffs on, but there was time to get used to it and ask questions.
 It is pretty easy to get lost and overwhelmed, but the guys are super friendly.
 I was taken back to the office, and Paul reviewed the food safety stuff with me.
 Cross-contamination and managing things that could cause allergies is super important, but not too hard to understand.

 How do you feel you have settled in the first few days/hours/weeks in the role?

 I am definitely feeling settled now that I am in a bit of a rhythm.
 I know what I am actually doing, working with a good bunch of guys and everyone gets along, so we don’t get frustrated with each other, it’s nice that if someone makes a mistake, it’s not really a problem, as long as it’s not too critical.
 You know we usually get along, and we prepare everything before each other too, so it flows nicely You learn on the job trying things.
-I was paired up to cook with a team leader who worked with me and showed me the where everything is kept, slowly, as I got more in control I would start to do more and more without help and set up to learn how to and why we do things and troubleshoot along the way.
+I was paired up to cook with a team leader who worked with me and showed me where everything is kept, slowly, as I got more in control I would start to do more and more without help and set up to learn how to and why we do things and troubleshoot along the way.

 What is the biggest challenge you have faced so far since starting?